Timothy BlumentrittUNIVERSAL FUND MEMBER

 Timothy's Story

 Timothy joined Watsi on August 11th, 2013.
 Seven years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation traveled 8,300 miles to support Nan, a twenty-nine year old from Burma, to fund life-saving heart surgery.
+Timothy's most recent donation traveled 8,300 miles to support Kyaw, a 5-year-old student from Burma, to fund retinal surgery.

 Impact